 - Product vision: Product owner defines product vision.
 What the product is and how it helps the company’s financial objectives?
 Who is the customer and how it benefits the user of the product?

 - Release Plan: The release plan is created by product owner with the help of other technical people in the project.
-A high level time frame for product releases is created.
+A high-level time frame for product releases is created.
 The release plan should define 3-6 sprints before the development can starts.

 - Sprint Planning: Here product owner, scrum master and the team members plan each iteration which is called sprint.

 - Daily Meetings: During the product development, the team has a short 15 minute standing only meeting called daily Scrum.
-In these meetings the work done in the previous day, the plan work for today and if the team or any member is facing challenges is discussed.
-If further discussion is needed for hash out issues, a sub group will have a separate meetings to tackle issued raised in daily scrum.
+In these meetings, the work is done in the previous day, the plan work for today and if the team or any member is facing challenges is discussed.
+If further discussion is needed for hash out issues, a sub group will have separate meetings to tackle issued raised in daily scrum.